Maureen Reagan: Personal life

+Together with her adopted brother Michael, Maureen, unlike her more liberal half-siblings Patti and Ron, was the only of Ronald Reagan's children who was a Republican and who agreed more with her father's conservative political views.
+In 2004, the San Francisco Chronicle described Maureen as the child whom Reagan was "closest -- politically and personally - - with."
+However, she would differ from her father when it came to support for women's rights issues such as the Equal Rights Amendment and abortion rights.

 Death

-Reagan died in Granite Bay, California, on August 8, 2001, aged 60, from melanoma.
+In 1996, Reagan was diagnosed with melanoma skin cancer.
+She died in Granite Bay, California, on August 8, 2001, aged 60, from melanoma.
 She is interred at Calvary Catholic Cemetery and Mausoleum in Sacramento, California.

 Reagan volunteered with actor David Hyde Pierce, of TV's Frasier, at the Alzheimer's Association.
 At her funeral on August 19, 2001, Pierce spoke to the mourners at the Cathedral of the Blessed Sacrament in Sacramento, and recalled his friend's attitude to her illness.
 "When she was given lemons, she did not make lemonade.
 She took the lemons, threw them back and said, 'Oh, no you don't.'"